 The following terms are generally applicable to all loans:

 Maximum Awards: Generally, the maximum per project loans for RHFP may not exceed $2 million, except as permitted in COMAR.
 Projects can request $2.5 million in RHW for up to fifty (50) units.
 An additional $50K can be requested for each additional unit over fifty (50), to the maximum of $3.5 million, unless projects are utilizing the density bonus established under the Housing Expansion and Affordability Act of 2024 or leverage critical and time-sensitive funding from the federal or local government, as determined by the Director of CDA.
-DHCD will announce the maximum award limits for each competitive funding round through Multifamily Notice and post on DHCDs website when the application deadline is announced.
-Maximum award limits apply to all DHCD-administered gap financing.
+DHCD will announce the maximum award limits for RHFP and PRHP for each competitive funding round through Multifamily Notice and post on DHCDs website when the application deadline is announced.

 Prepayment Restrictions: RHFP and RHW loans are subject to certain restrictions upon prepayment, including, but not limited to, continuing occupancy restrictions, tenant notices, and relocation requirements.

 Loan Term: The RHFP and RHW loan term will be the construction loan period (generally the construction contract term plus four (4) months for cost certification) plus the permanent loan period (generally forty (40) years).
 Repayment of the loan will be accelerated due to sale, refinancing or other transfer of the project, or occurrence of an event of default.

+Standard Surplus Cash Loan Summary

+The summary below reflects DHCD’s traditional surplus cash repayment terms for RHFP and RHW in conjunction with LIHTC.
+A form of the Note used in connection with this form of loan is available in the Multifamily Library on the DHCD website.

+Interest: 0% interest during the construction loan period; 2% simple interest during the permanent loan period.

+Construction Loan Period and Interest Only Period: No payments during construction loan period, not to exceed three (3) years followed by up to two (2) years of interest only period for a total not to exceed five (5) years.

+Permanent Loan Period: Permanent loan period is up to 40 years.
+If Interest Only period is chosen, the permanent loan period will be reduced by the duration of Interest Only period.
+Permanent Loan period requires level annual payments of principal and interest under RHFP and RHW subject to surplus cash calculation as long as the loan is fully amortized over the Permanent Loan period.

+Payment Dates: Annual payments are due on April 1st or three (3) months after the end of the borrower’s fiscal year.

+Initial Payments: First annual payments are interest only during initial lease up (where applicable), not to exceed 2 years.
+Interest only payments are required, i.e. they are not subject to surplus cash calculation, and they are due on April 1st.